 While the town itself is relatively small, Jasper National Park is massive, at almost 11 000 km², it’s one of the best national parks in Canada that is full of incredible places to explore.

 With that much ground to cover in Jasper National Park, you’ll be sure to find something to please even the pickiest of travellers on your visit.

-Whether your trip brings you to Jasper in the colder months for skiing, skating, snowboarding or snowshoeing in the backcountry.
+Maybe you’re visiting Jasper in the colder months for skiing, skating, snowboarding or snowshoeing in the Canadian Rocky Mountains.

 Or maybe you’re planning a trip for the warmer months for hiking, biking, rock climbing or whitewater rafting one of the many rivers.

 1) Hop on the Jasper SkyTram

 And while it can be quite busy during the summer months, it is so worth it!

-The highest and longest aerial tramway in Canada, the tramway was built in 1964 and will take you nearly 2,300 meters above sea level.
+The highest and longest aerial tramway in Canada, the Jasper SkyTram was built in 1964 and will take you nearly 2,300 meters above sea level.

 There you’ll find out what the fuss is all about.

 The views from the top are spectacular.
 From Whistler’s Mountain in all her glory to the townsite below looking as small as a lego village, you’ll start to understand why everybody who visits Jasper comes up here.

 If you fancy a bit more adventure or want to save the cost of a Jasper SkyTram ticket you can also hike up the Whistler summit trail.

-Keep your eyes peeled for adorable marmot who are quite curious and used to people they seem to pose when you pull your camera out!
+Keep your eyes peeled for adorable marmots who are quite curious and used to people.
+They seem to pose when you pull your camera out!